 They owe you money.
 I make them pay.

 You did the work.
 You sent the invoices.
 They are not paying.
-I draft a demand letter with a draft lawsuit attached and FedEx it to the other side. $575 flat fee — most invoices get paid within 2 weeks.
+I draft a demand letter and send it via USPS certified mail with signature requested. $575 flat fee for the letter (or $1,200 with a draft lawsuit attached) — most invoices get paid within 2 weeks.

 What you get for $575